tanmay-kapoor/stocks/out/production/ass4/DESIGN-README.md

    - `supported_stocs` directory, that contains all the stocks that are supported by the program.
      This directory stores the csv files of individual stock's data.
 This is done to make the application independent of any third party api.
+These are the only stocks accessible by the `StockAPI`

 2. `portfolio` package which contains:
    - `Portfolio` (Interface) that states the methods that are expected from any kind of portfolio.